 It wasn’t until hearing about the Gündüz murder from a friend and contacting her lawyer that she began to piece together that her car was involved.
 She called the Somerville Police, who hadn’t made the connection either.
 On May 25, a full two weeks after the car had been recovered, the FBI was contacted.
 Though much of the precious physical evidence had been destroyed, Adidas tracksuit pants found within visibly matched the already recovered Adidas jacket.

 But the Rabbit’s owner did not recognize Mr. Loosciano’s face in the police sketches of the gunman.
-Investigators indicated the possibility that he may have played another role involving the Rabbit other than active shooter, though nothing was ruled out.
+Investigators indicated the possibility that he may have played a different role involving the Rabbit other than shooter, though nothing was ruled out.

 In addition to chasing the provenance of the two guns, the Bureau made one of several attempts at hypnotizing witnesses to tease out more information after connecting the Rabbit to the Gündüz scene via the missing half of the tracksuit.
 A Somerville Police Detective who had arrived early on the crime scene recalled seeing a vehicle matching the Rabbit’s description in the vicinity right after the shooting.